 Because Switzerland is so easy to get around, tours with G Adventures and Intrepid Travel generally include more than just Switzerland.
 I have personally used G Adventures and recommend them as a solo female friendly company.

-You can do Switzerland independently but if you need an organised tour before you go the Switzerland Travel Centre are a UK based travel company.
-Even their website will give you a few ideas of the types of holiday that you can have here.
+You can travel Switzerland independently but if you need an organised tour before you go the Switzerland Travel Centre are a UK based travel company.
+Their website provides ideas of the types of holiday that you can have here.

 Local Tour Companies

 - Outdoor Interlaken – A Swiss company offering outdoor tours in the summer and winter months.
 If you love adventure, they will have a tour for you.